kubevirt/kubevirt.github.io/_posts/2020-02-25-Advanced-scheduling-with-affinity-rules.md

 Following up with our objective, this web application must take advantage of the web cache application running as a Pod.
 So we require the appliance to be co-located in the same server that Varnish Cache in order to accelerate the delivery of the content provided by the appliance.
 Also, it is required to run every replica of the appliance in different zones or data centers.
 Taken into account these prerequisites, the following advanced rules are configured:

 1. **podAffinity rule**.
-This rule ensures that during scheduling time the application must be placed on nodes where an application (Pod) with key `app' equals to `cache` is running.
-That is is to say where the Varnish Cache is running.
-Note that this is mandatory, it will only run colocated with the web cache Pod.
+This rule ensures that during scheduling time the application must be placed on nodes where an application (Pod) with key `app' equals to`cache` is running.
+That is to say where the Varnish Cache is running.
+Note that this is mandatory, it will only run co-located with the web cache Pod.
 2. **podAntiAffinity rule**.
 This rule ensures that two applications with the key `kubevirt.io/domain` equals to `blackbox` must not run in the same zone.
 Notice that the only application with this key value is the appliance and more important, notice that this rule applies to the topologyKey `topology.kubernetes.io/zone`.
-This means that only one appliance instance can run in each zone, e.g. one appliance in *scu, bcn and sab* respectively.
+This means that only one appliance instance can run in each zone, e.g. one appliance in _scu, bcn and sab_ respectively.

 ```yaml
 apiVersion: kubevirt.io/v1alpha3